226th Rifle Division: Operation Uranus and Operation Ring

 As Operation Uranus began on November 19 the division remained in its former positions, now in the first echelon of 66th Army.
 The Army did not have an active role in the offensive, but was expected to tie down enemy forces through local attacks and raids to prevent them shifting westward to where the penetration was to take place.

 Following the encirclement of German 6th Army the 66th Army began its share of operations to reduce the pocket.
 Starting around December 3 the 226th, 116th and 64th Rifle Divisions regularly assaulted the 16th Panzer Division's motorcycle battalion and 1st Battalion, 79th Panzergrenadier Regiment in the vicinity of Hill 145.1, Hill 147.6, and the sector to the northwest.
 These attacks forced 6th Army to dispatch the 384th Infantry Division's pioneer battalion to reinforce the sector.
 Between December 26 and 31 attacks by the 116th, 226th and 343rd Rifle Divisions struck the hilltop positions of 16th and 24th Panzer Divisions north and northwest of Orlovka.
 Over the course of that week the already heavily depleted German units lost 712 men.

-From January 6-9, 1943, Don Front's 21st, 65th and 66th Armies conducted intense but deliberate attacks against the north face of the German pocket to seize key terrain for the upcoming final offensive and to force the commitment of whatever reserves might still be available.
+From January 6–9, 1943, Don Front's 21st, 65th and 66th Armies conducted intense but deliberate attacks against the north face of the German pocket to seize key terrain for the upcoming final offensive and to force the commitment of whatever reserves might still be available.
 The 226th and 116th again struck the 16th Panzers and over two days inflicted 179 additional casualties.
 On January 8 General Rokossovskii issued an ultimatum to the trapped Axis forces, demanding their surrender, but this was rejected.
 When the offensive was renewed on January 10 the commander of 66th Army, Maj.
-Gen. A. S. Zhadov, decided to conduct his main attacks in the 7km-wide sector from Hill 147.6 northwest to Hill 139.7.
+Gen. A. S. Zhadov, decided to conduct his main attacks in the 7 km-wide sector from Hill 147.6 northwest to Hill 139.7.
 He formed a shock group consisting of the 99th, 116th and 226th Divisions, plus the 124th Rifle Brigade, in first echelon, backed up by the 7th Guards Heavy Tank Regiment (KV tanks) on the left wing and the 64th Division in second echelon.
 Still facing the two panzer divisions of XI Army Corps the ultimate objective was the village of Gorodishche in Stalingrad's western suburbs.